TI-99/4A

-The TI-99/4 and TI-99/4A are home computers released by Texas Instruments in 1979 and 1981, respectively.
-Based on the Texas Instruments TMS9900 microprocessor originally used in minicomputers, the TI-99/4 was the first 16-bit home computer.
-The associated video display controller provides color graphics and sprite support which were only comparable with those of the Atari 400 and 800 released a month after the TI-99/4.
+The TI-99/4 and TI-99/4A are home computers released by Texas Instruments (TI) in 1979 and 1981, respectively.

+Based on TI's own TMS9900 microprocessor originally used in minicomputers, the TI-99/4 was the first 16-bit home computer.
+The associated TMS9918 video display controller provides color graphics and sprite support which were only comparable with those of the Atari 400 and 800 released a month later.
+The TI-99 series also initially competed with the Apple II and TRS-80.

-The calculator-style keyboard of the TI-99/4 was cited as a weak point, and TI's reliance on ROM cartridges and their practice of limiting developer information to select third parties resulted in a lack of software for the system.
-The TI-99/4A was released in June 1981 to address some of these issues with a simplified internal design, full-travel keyboard, improved graphics, and a unique expansion system.
+The calculator-style keyboard of the TI-99/4 and the high price were cited as weak points.
+TI's reliance on ROM cartridges and their practice of limiting developer information to select third parties resulted in a lack of software for the system.
+The TI-99/4A was released in June 1981 with a simplified internal design, full-travel keyboard, improved graphics, and a unique expansion system.
 At half the price of the original model, sales picked up significantly and TI supported the 4A with peripherals, including a speech synthesizer and a "Peripheral Expansion System" box to contain hardware add-ons.
 TI released developer information and tools, but the insistence on remaining sole publisher continued to starve the platform of software.
+Architectural quirks of both models reduced the performance benefits of the 16-bit CPU.

 The 1981 US launch of the TI-99/4A followed Commodore's VIC-20 by several months.
-Commodore CEO Jack Tramiel did not like TI's predatory pricing in the mid-1970s and retaliated with a price war by repeatedly lowering the price of the VIC-20 and forcing TI to do the same.
+Commodore CEO Jack Tramiel began a price war by repeatedly lowering the price of the VIC-20 and forcing TI to do the same.
+In late 1982, TI was shipping 5,000 computers a day from their factory in Lubbock, Texas.
 By 1983, the 99/4A was selling at a loss for under US$100.
-Even with the increased user base created by the heavy discounts, Texas Instruments lost US$330 million in the third quarter of 1983 and announced the discontinuation of the TI-99/4A in October 1983.
+Even with the increased user base created by the heavy discounts, TI lost US$330 million in the third quarter of 1983 and announced the discontinuation of the TI-99/4A in October 1983.
 Production ended in March 1984.

-The TI-99/4 was intended to fit in the middle of a planned range of TI-99 computers, none of which were ultimately released but prototypes and documentation have been found after the TI-99/4A was discontinued.
+The TI-99/4 was intended to fit in the middle of a planned range of TI-99 computers, none of which were released, but prototypes and documentation have been found after the TI-99/4A was discontinued.

 Features

-The TI-99/4A is a self-contained console with the motherboard, ROM cartridge slot, and full-travel keyboard in the same case.
+Developed by Texas Instruments (TI), the TI-99/4A is a self-contained console with the motherboard, ROM cartridge slot, and full-travel keyboard in the same case.
 The power supply is external.
 An RF modulator allows the use of a television as a monitor.
 Lowercase letters are displayed as small caps, rather than separate glyphs.
-TI BASIC, an ANSI-compliant BASIC interpreter based on Dartmouth BASIC, is built-in and includes support for graphics, sound, and file system access.
+TI BASIC, an ANSI-compliant BASIC interpreter based on Dartmouth BASIC, is built in and includes support for graphics, sound, and file system access.
 Later versions of the 99/4A, identified by (C)1983 TEXAS INSTRUMENTS V2.2 on the title page, prevent the use of unlicensed ROM cartridges from third-party manufacturers such as Atarisoft.